Damp Proofing Bingley

 Damp Proofing Frequently Asked Questions

-Not only does damp look unattractive but it can also lead to serious health problems.
-Unwanted moisture can enable the growth of fungus in the wood causing rot and mould.
-Moulds can grow almost anywhere, on virtually any surface and can cause poor indoor air quality leading to sick building syndrome and/or respiratory problems.
+Not only does dampness look unattractive but it can also lead to serious health problems.
+Unwanted moisture can enable the growth of fungus in the wood, causing rot and mould.
+Moulds can grow almost anywhere, on virtually any surface and cause poor indoor air quality leading to sick building syndrome and respiratory problems.

-Every building, no matter the age or size will contain some moisture from not only the air within the property but also the building materials used in construction.
-Moisture naturally spreads from wet to dry areas and gravity also pushes it downwards – the construction of your home should allow for this.
-However, problems do still occur so it’s vital to keep a look out for the early signs of damp.
+Every building, no matter the age or size, will contain some moisture from not only the air within the property but also the building materials used in construction.
+Moisture naturally spreads from wet to dry areas, and gravity also pushes it downwards – the construction of your home should allow for this.
+However, problems do still occur, so it’s vital to keep a lookout for the early signs of dampness.

 Signs of Damp to look out for

 Damp may not always be easy to spot but there are a few key indicators that should raise alarm bells: